Henderson Motorcycle

-Henderson was a manufacturer of 4-cylinder motorcycles from 1912 until 1931.
+Henderson was a manufacturer of in-line 4-cylinder motorcycles from 1912 until 1931.
 They were the largest and fastest motorcycles of their time, and appealed to both sport riders and police departments.
 Police favored them for traffic patrol because they were faster than anything else on the roads.
 The company began during the golden age of motorcycling, and ended during the Great Depression.

 Henderson Motorcycle Co.

 The founders: William and Tom Henderson

 In 1911 the American Henderson Motorcycle Co, 268 Jefferson Ave., Detroit, Michigan, was formed by William G. Henderson in partnership with his brother Tom W. Henderson.
 Will had the ideas and enthusiasm for motorcycling, and Tom had the better financial acumen.
 The brothers were inducted to the Motorcycle Hall of Fame in 1998.

 1911 prototype

 The Henderson brothers constructed a single prototype motorcycle during 1911.
 The prototype had the belt drive typical of the times, but this was changed to chain drive for production models.